 We diagnose and treat conditions that are common in older, frail people.
 These include specific problems such as dementia, falls or osteoporosis.
-At the same time, we also assess and treat a variety of diseases, to improve patients' physical and mental health, independence and quality of life.
-This is often referred to as a Comprehensive Geriatric Assessment (CGA).
+At the same time, we carry out a Comprehensive Geriatric Assessment (CGA) to assess and treat a variety of diseases, so we can help improve patients' physical and mental health, independence and quality of life.

-Our outpatient services are based at King’s Older People’s Assessment Unit – Betty Alexander Suite in Suite 2, Golden Jubilee Wing.
+Our outpatient services are based at King’s Older Persons' Assessment Unit in the Betty Alexander Suite, Suite 2, Golden Jubilee Wing.

-We also have dedicated beds for older patients with complex conditions on the Health and Ageing Unit (HAU) at King's.
-The HAU offers rehabilitation as well as medical treatment.
+We also treat older patients with complex conditions on our Health and Ageing Unit (HAU).
+This offers rehabilitation as well as medical treatment.

-Our department includes consultant specialist doctors, a nurse consultant, trainee doctors, specialist nurses and therapists.
-We also work closely with other professionals in Old Age Psychiatry and Social Services as well as the charitable sector.
+Our team includes consultant specialist doctors, a nurse consultant, trainee doctors, specialist nurses and therapists.
+We also work closely with Old Age Psychiatry and Social Services as well as a number of charities.

 Many older patients are looked after by other specialists at King's and we support them in a variety of ways.
-King's Older People’s Assessment and Liaison (KOPAL) service covers Acute Medicine, General Surgery, Trauma and Orthopaedics.
-This team screens older people for problems associated with frailty and advise and supports those looking after them.
+King's Older People's Assessment and Liaison (KOPAL) service covers acute medicine, general surgery, trauma and orthopaedics.
+Its team screens older people for problems associated with frailty, and advises and supports their carers.
 It can organise transfer of care to the HAU.

-Support for older patients on other wards is provided by our referrals specialist registrar, specialist nurses or from the on-call consultant.
+Support for older patients on other wards is provided by our specialist registrar, specialist nurses and the on-call consultant.

-Much of the department’s academic research is carried out by the Clinical Age Research Unit, an internationally recognised centre for studying the process of ageing.
+Much of our research is carried out by the Clinical Age Research Unit, an internationally recognised centre for studying the process of ageing.

 Preparing for your appointment

-Please bring an up-to-date list of your medication, including tablets you take that have not been prescribed by your GP, such as over the counter tablets or herbal medicines.
+Please bring with you an up-to-date list of your medications, including non-prescription tablets or herbal medicines.

 Fourth floor, Hambleden Wing, Denmark Hill, London, SE5 9RS